futianfan/reinforced-genetic-algorithm/blog/README.md

 Rapid drug discovery that requires less time and cost is of significant interest in pharmaceutical science.
 Structurebased drug design (SBDD) that leverages the three-dimensional (3D) structures of the diseaserelated proteins to design drug candidates is one primary approach to accelerate the drug discovery processes with physical simulation and data-driven modeling.
 According to the lock and key model, the molecules that bind tighter to a disease target are more likely to expose bioactivity against the disease, which has been verified experimentally.
 As AlphaFold2 has provided accurate predictions to most human proteins [3], SBDD has a tremendous opportunity to discover new drugs for new targets that we cannot model before [2].

-## genetic algorithm
+## Traditional genetic algorithm (GA)

 Traditional combinatorial optimization methods such as genetic algorithms (GA) have demonstrated state-of-the-art performance in various molecular optimization tasks.
 However, they do not utilize protein target structure to inform design steps but rely on a random-walk-like exploration, which leads to unstable performance and no knowledge transfer between different tasks despite the similar binding physics.

-## reinforced genetic algorithm
+## Reinforced genetic algorithm (RGA)

-To achieve a more stable and efficient SBDD, we propose \fullname (\mname) that uses neural models to prioritize the profitable design steps and suppress random-walk behavior.
+To achieve a more stable and efficient SBDD, we propose Reinforced genetic algorithm (RGA) that uses neural models to prioritize the profitable design steps and suppress random-walk behavior.
 The neural models take the 3D structure of the targets and ligands as inputs and are pre-trained using native complex structures to utilize the knowledge of the shared binding physics from different targets and then fine-tuned during optimization.
+Specifically, we propose an evolutionary Markov decision process (EMDP) that reformulates an evolutionary process as a Markov decision process, where the state is a population of molecules instead of a single molecule.